bigcommerce/dev-docs/docs/api-docs/management-apis/tutorials/contextual-filters-tutorial.md

    "meta": {}
 }
 ```
-The global filters returned in the response of the `GET` request should match the filters you see in the control panel under **Storefront Filters**.
+The global filters returned from completing a `GET` request should match the filters you see in the control panel under **Storefront Filters**.
 This set of filters is what you currently have configured on your store.

 To access **Storefront Filters** in the control panel, go to **Products** > **Product Filtering**.